 Since 2016, the Center has examined the ways bad actors, such as the Russian government and ISIS exploit the vulnerabilities of social media platforms and threaten civil discourse, democracy, and human rights in this country and around the world.

 Our first report, Harmful Content: The Role of Internet Platform Companies In Fighting Terrorist Incitement and Politically Motivated Disinformation identified the range of strategies commonly used by these bad actors to promote harmful content on the largest Internet platforms.

-In July 2018 the Center published its latest report, Combating Russian Disinformation: The Case for Stepping Up the Fight Online, examining Russian disinformation campaigns.
-The report concludes by making a series of recommendations that industry and government can take to overcome this and future threats to democracy.
+In 2018, we published Combating Russian Disinformation: The Case for Stepping Up the Fight Online, an in-depth analysis of Russian disinformation campaigns.
+The report concludes by recommending a series of steps that industry and governments can take to overcome this and future digital threats to democracy.

 We work with stakeholders to define a way forward that combines the right mix of government oversight, company self-regulation, and public education and action.